-The Present Composition of the Stakeholders relationship Committee after change in composition of the committee w.e.f.
-8th August, 2019 is as follows:-
+The Composition of the Stakeholders relationship Committee is as follows:-

-The Committee comprises of four members namely Mr. Vengendur Srikumar Srinivasan (Chairman of the Committee), Mr. Venkatesh Kamath, Mrs. Tania Deol, Mr. Dharmil A Bodani and the Company Secretary is the Compliance officer and is also the secretary to the committee.
+The Committee comprises of four members namely Mr. V. S. Srinivasan (Chairman of the Committee), Mr. Venkatesh Kamath, Mrs. Tania Deol, Mr. Dharmil A Bodani and the Company Secretary is the Compliance officer and is also the secretary to the committee.